 Trisha Biggar is the costume designer for Star Wars Episode I: The Phantom Menace, Episode II: Attack of the Clones and Episode III: Revenge of the Sith.
 In these films we see a costume story like no other.
 In the first movie the costumes, especially for Queen Amidala are really over the top and extravagant.
 As the trilogy evolves the costumes get simpler and simpler.
 This is because of the story of the film.
 Because the environment the characters are living in is getting tougher, the clothes get simpler.

 In the first movie, Qeen Amidala, played by Natalie Portman, wears really over-the-top clothing.
 Like the red dress with the lights in the skirt.
 In real life this gown would be too much, but in the film it works.
 It really shows that Qeen Amidala is rich and powerful.
 That dress is really something, but my favourite is the "Senate" dress.
-This dress really shows Biggars inspiration.
-Or what I think was her inspiration.
-The make-up and the fabrics reminds me of the Geisha.
-With just a part of her lip painted with red, and the white face.

 In the second movie the Queen becomes the Senator, and the clothing gets much simpler.
 We can still see the richness of the fabrics and the sense of welth that the clothing portraits, but they are not extravagant like the ones from film I. There is an elegance over the clothes in film II, that I personally think the dresses from the first film lacked.
 The best example is the gray dress Padmè wears when she's packing for her and Anakins trip to Naboo.
 The most extravagant on this dress is the ornament in the front.
 Besides that detail, the dress is very simple, as well as it shows her power.
 Of course some of the clothing in this movie is extravagant as well, like the two Senate dresses.
 These are detailed, but structured over-the-top dresses.
-Both accompanied by a hairstyle that balances out the look perfectly.
-But, my favourite from this movie is the Corset Gown.
-The black, very tight leather corset over the shimmery fabric, with the long necklace down her front is a very sexy look.
-I love this gown, and I think it's so simple and beautiful.
-It's a headturning dress, but it fits in perfectly in the scene she wears it.
-It is the scene were Anakin and Padmè discusses their lovelife, and what better way to turn him down than to show him what he wants.

 In the third movie theres a sense of secrecey about Padmès clothing, because in the end of the second film she and Anakin gets married.
 Witch is a huge tabu in the jedi world.
 A jedi does not fall in love, and least of all with a senator.
 And of course, when you get married theres the honeymoon, and well, Padmè gets pregnant.
 All of the costumes she wears in this film reflects just that.
 The gowns are made in a way that covers up hur bump, and lets her fool everyone.
 Of course during the film people find out about her and Ani, and the dresses after the reveal really shows off her pregnancy.
-A good example to show before the reveal is the long velvet cloak in the very beginning of the movie.
-It is made in a dark blue velvet fabric which hides the bump on her stomach, as well as it gives her the look of a superior being.
-The richness in the fabric reflects the richness in the fabrics used in the earlier films.
-Padmès hair buns gave this look a feeling of nostalgia, because this look also reflects the look of princess Leia in the first trilogy of Star Wars.
-We all remember her famous hair buns and the white flowy and simple dress.

 In short, the costumes in the second Star Wars Trilogy goes from being extravagant and showing the wealth and power of the wearer, to the more simple clothing we see in the first trilogy.